 Omniscope Evo : a modern BI web app

-As you should know by now Omniscope Evo is a web application, a client-server program that you access and play with it through a web browser on any device.
+Omniscope Evo is a web application - a client-server program that you access and interact with through a web browser on any device.

 In case Omniscope is installed as a server for a whole Team or Enterprise, the app backend runs on the server machine whereas the users access it from any device.
 Nonetheless you can install and run Evo as your professional tool on your machine, in this case both the backend and app UI will be running on your machine.